AI for the Enterprise in 2017: Start Small, Scale Decisively

 We work better by focusing on framing the challenges and enabling computers to solve them.
 This leaves us more time to personally take care of our relations with the customers.

-- Knowledgeable people
+- Knowledgeable and skilled people

 - Common and easily accessible best practices, standards, and learning structures